5 Lessons From Retail Stores With Unique Cultures

 Sharpen your HR skills with the latest research and best practices in workforce management.
 Get Humanity’s Definitive Guide to Enterprise Workforce Scheduling.Get your free copy

 Hointer has made finding well-fitting jeans a much simpler process, particularly for those in a hurry, or those who don’t necessarily enjoy the shopping experience: namely, men.
 By scanning a QR code, customers can have their jeans of choice delivered directly to a changing room in their desired size.

 This saves customers from having to go through piles of clothing just to find what they’re looking for, be it style, comfort or fit.
 Have you ever had a frantic episode in the morning because you couldn’t find anything to wear?
 Well, Hointer wants to change that by finding what you’re looking for, be it style, comfort, or fit.
 For some customers, a speedy shopping experience could be the answer to otherwise mundane trips to the mall or the department store.

 Hire Passionate Employees

 Apple’s retail job postings are anything but drab, bland or ordinary.
-Their sales staff job description (which they call a Specialist) includes the terms and phrases, “enrich people’s lives”, “meaningful dialogue”, “coolest products on earth”, “recommending solutions”, “inspire their hopes and dreams”, and other seemingly unlikely language.
+Their sales staff job description (which they call a Specialist) includes the terms and phrases such as “enrich people’s lives”, “meaningful dialogue”, “coolest products on earth”, “recommending solutions”, “inspire their hopes and dreams”, and others.

 Now that sounds more like a call to be an entrepreneur than it does a description for a sales position at a retail store.
 For Apple, these job descriptions also serve the function of helping them find the right people.
 Someone who is attracted to the idea of fostering a customer dream is likely to be more in-line with Apple’s culture than someone who merely wants a job.